Laguna Hills, CA 92653

 What is microdermabrasion?

-Often called “Microderm” for short, it is a procedure to help exfoliate or temporarily remove a few of the top layers of the skin called the stratum corneum.
+Often called “Microderm” for short, this is a procedure to help exfoliate or temporarily remove a few of the top layers of the skin called the stratum corneum.
 Much like brushing your teeth, microderm helps to gently remove “plaque” and skin debris.
 Since human skin typically regenerates at approximately 30 day intervals, skin improvement with microdermabrasion is temporary and needs to be repeated at average intervals of 2-4 weeks for continued improvement.
 Multiple treatments in combination with sunscreen, sun avoidance, and other skin care creams yield best results.

 Microdermabrasion is a skin resurfacing procedure which has advantages of low risk and rapid recovery compared to the other more invasive resurfacing methods such as dermabrasion, chemical peeling, and laser resurfacing.
 Since microdermabrasion produces only a very superficial depth of removal, it works best on improving superficial skin conditions such as early photoaging (sun damage), fine lines, age spots, enlarged pores, acne, and superficial scarring.
 Usually multiple treatments (6 – 12 sessions) are recommended to see a significant improvement.
 Initially, people choose weekly treatments, and then gradually extend to monthly or bimonthly maintenance or touch up treatments.